Ketamine Therapy with High Blood Pressure: What's Safe (2026)

 Medications That Interact with Ketamine on BP

-A few classes of blood pressure medication interact with ketamine worth flagging:
+A few classes of blood pressure medication interact with ketamine in ways worth flagging.

 For a more general medication review, see Is My Medication Safe with Ketamine?.

-In these cases, a clinic-based setting — where BP can be monitored continuously and treated immediately — is the safer choice.
+In any of these cases, a clinic-based setting where BP can be monitored continuously and treated immediately is the safer choice.
 See our comparison of at-home vs. infusion clinics.

 If You Want to Get Your BP Ready for Treatment

-Patients who are close but not quite at the threshold can often get eligible within 4–8 weeks by:
+Patients who are close but not quite at the threshold can often get eligible within four to eight weeks by taking their BP medication consistently, reducing sodium intake, limiting caffeine and alcohol, working with their PCP to optimize their regimen, and adding regular exercise.

 Ready to See Where You Stand?

-Dr. Ben Soffer is a board-certified internist — blood pressure management is core internal medicine, which is why patients with well-controlled hypertension are comfortable doing at-home therapy here.
+I'm a board-certified physician with internal medicine training; blood pressure management is core to that work, which is why patients with well-controlled hypertension are comfortable doing at-home therapy with me.
 Every intake includes a review of your BP history and medication list before any prescription is issued.

-The 5-minute eligibility check will give you a quick read on whether your current numbers put you in the "yes," "yes with monitoring," or "not yet" category.
+The five-minute eligibility check will give you a quick read on whether your current numbers put you in the "yes," "yes with monitoring," or "not yet" category.

 Ready to feel better?